-A crooked contractor stole over $250,000 from 10 different clients.
+When a Berkeley, CA, contractor went bankrupt recently, ten clients who had paid deposits lost their money.
 One young couple lost over $120,000.
-All of them would have been protected if they used New Avenue’s bid form and construction agreement.
-Read this post and use the format provided and this won’t happen to you!
+These owners would have been protected if they had used New Avenue’s bid form and construction agreement.
+If you read this post and take our advice, this kind of disaster won’t happen to you.

-New Avenue partnered with a local general contractor to build a project for one of our client.
-They had glowing Yelp reviews, they completed projects for high end modern architects that are part of our team, and they have been in business for years.
-They passed our filters and likely would have passed your filters too!
+A few years ago, New Avenue hired a local general contractor to build one of our projects.
+They had great reviews, had a history of completing projects for high-end modern designers, and had been in business for years.
+They passed our filters and likely would have passed yours, too!

-When working with New Avenue, this contractor and our clients finished the project without a hiccup.
-As part of our standard process we received a detailed bid and we paid them as the work was completed on site.
-The project turned out so well it even ended up in numerous magazines!
+When working with us, the contractor finished the project without a hiccup.
+As part of our standard process, we received a detailed bid and paid them as the work was completed on site.
+The project turned out well and even ended up in numerous magazines!

-They took deposits on these projects and then mismanaged almost everything.
-The contractor went bankrupt and left the clients with nothing.
-Now over 10 clients, including the young couple that is out over $120,000 is hoping to recover some money from materials that are sitting in a garage and slated for a bankruptcy auction.
+Without a system in place to protect their clients, they took deposits and mismanaged the business.
+When the contractor went bankrupt, they left their clients with nothing.
+Now those clients, including the young couple that is out over $120,000, are hoping to recover some money from a bankruptcy auction.
 They’ll get pennies on the dollar if anything.

-If those clients had used New Avenue they would paid for work after it is completed and visible on site.
+If those clients had used New Avenue, they would have paid for the work after it was completed and visible on site.
 They would have been protected.
-They would not have lost their money.

-Every client should have a policy to have a detailed bid, clear construction agreement that states what you are building and pay for work that is done.
-But as an owner you are probably doing this type of project once, or maybe twice.
+Every client should be sure to receive a detailed bid and a clear construction agreement.
+Your documentation should state what you are building and that you will pay for work that is done.
+But as a homeowner, you are probably doing this type of project once in your lifetime (or maybe twice).
 So there is no reason why you’d know how to do this.

-That is why New Avenue provides the best practices in getting bids, construction agreements and paying with an easy transparent process.
+New Avenue makes use of the best practices in getting bids, establishing construction agreements, and arranging payment with an easy, transparent process.

 You can sign up and use the New Avenue system for free here: Get Started